Rock music in Poland

-Polish rock refers to rock music from Poland.
-Because Poland was a communist country at the time, the rock and punk scenes have often served for anti-establishment ideas.
+Rock music in Poland began in the 20th century.
+Because Poland was a communist country at the time, the rock and punk scenes often symbolized anti-establishment attitudes.

+History

 1960s

-After the era of Big-beat (Eastern Bloc)(aka “big-bit", Polish style of simple rock'n'roll), one of the earliest pioneers of Polish rock was Tadeusz Nalepa, a singer, guitarist and songwriter who began his career playing pop music in his group - Blackout, before turning to blues rock and changing the band's name to Breakout in 1968.
-Their debut - "Na drugim brzegu tęczy", is often referred to as the "first Polish rock album in history".
+After the era of Big-beat, (aka “big-bit", a Polish style of simple rock'n'roll), one of the earliest pioneers of Polish rock was Tadeusz Nalepa, a singer, guitarist and songwriter who began his career playing pop music in his group - Blackout, before turning to blues rock and changing the band's name to Breakout in 1968.
+Their debut album Na drugim brzegu tęcz", is often referred to as the "first Polish rock album".

-Significant artists of the Big-beat (Eastern Bloc) include: Czerwone Gitary, Niebiesko-Czarni, Czerwono-Czarni, Trubadurzy, Karin Stanek.
+Significant Big-beat artists include Czerwone Gitary, Niebiesko-Czarni, Czerwono-Czarni, Trubadurzy, and Karin Stanek.

 1970s

-In the 1970s, due to political pressure and censorship, there were very few bands that managed to gain commercial success or become artistically notable.
+In the 1970s, due to political pressure and censorship, few bands managed to gain commercial success or become artistically notable.

-Significant 1970s artists include: Niemen, Budka Suflera, SBB, Marek Grechuta (artist on the edge of rock, usually not of that genre), Skaldowie.
+1970s artists included: Niemen, Budka Suflera, SBB, Marek Grechuta (artist on the edge of rock, usually not of that genre), Skaldowie.
 Breakout recorded and released their most successful album, Blues in 1971.

-Among these bands, who achieved local success, but never managed to gain international recognition despite their quality, were Grupa Stress and Nurt, which were more on the hard-rock psychedelic, progressive side.
+Among these bands who achieved local success but never managed to gain international recognition despite their quality, were Grupa Stress and Nurt, which were more on the hard-rock psychedelic, progressive side.

 1980s

-1982 - beginning of the "boom of rock" in Poland - debuts or first success of many important bands.
-On 24.04.1982 was first broadcast of Lista Przebojów Programu Trzeciego, voting chart that helped promoting many rock bands.
+1982 was the beginning of the "boom of rock" in Poland - featuring debuts or first success of many important bands.
+On 24.04.1982 Lista Przebojów Programu Trzeciego was first broadcast, a voting chart that helped promote many bands.
 Underground artists were promoted at Rozgłośnia Harcerska.

-1987-1990 - crisis of rock, many artists emigrated, bands broke up, split or were suspended.
-Meanwhile, there was second wave of Polish rock called Krajowa Scena Młodzieżowa (Sztywny Pal Azji, Chłopcy z Placu Broni, Róże Europy, Kobranocka, Tilt, Mr. Zoob, Rezerwat), but with minor market and/or artistic success.
+From 1987 to 1990 - the crisis of rock - many artists emigrated, bands broke up, split or were suspended.
+Meanwhile, a second wave of Polish rock called Krajowa Scena Młodzieżowa (Sztywny Pal Azji, Chłopcy z Placu Broni, Róże Europy, Kobranocka, Tilt, Mr. Zoob, Rezerwat), but with minor market/artistic success.